isomerpages/moe-victoriajc/pages/2023 JC1 Orientation.md

       <p>

-*   Appellants are to submit their application for appeal online via the respective college websites.
+*   Appellants are to submit their application for appeal online via the respective college websites.<br>

 *   Students who intend to leave Orientation to attend an interview or audition, can only leave after 2 pm.
-If there you have other specific requests, please inform your Orientation Group Leaders.
+If there you have other specific requests, please inform your Orientation Group Leaders.<br>

  </p>
 				</div>